Disclaimer: I do not own Harry Potter.

 "Every day?"
 Remus repeated and crossed his arms as he gave a look that shouted, 'You're-in-trouble'.
 Remus's looks tended to be self-explanatory.

-"I am sure he's exaggerating," Harry nodded repeatedly and wisely refrained himself from meeting the gaze of the irate professor.
+"I am sure he's exaggerating," Harry nodded and wisely refrained himself from meeting the gaze of the irate professor.

 "Every day," Terry confirmed, taking guilty pleasure as Harry deflated under the scrutiny of Remus.